skjolber/async-stax-utils/README.md

 XMLStreamFilter filter = xmlStreamFilterFactory.createInstance();
 ```

-The resulting filter is usually for one-time use, and holds internally a state.
+The resulting filter is usually for one-time use, as it keeps track of state.

 ### StreamProcessorFactory
 Tying streams and filters together, `StreamProcessorFactory` takes a `Writer`, used to store the filtered result, and returns a `StreamProcessor`.